M. Siddique Sheikh

 During the past thirty years, Mr. Sheikh has moved up the business ladder with consistency and quality.
 He has contributed to welfare causes including the Rotary Club, Salvation Army, and several fellowship programs.

 Mr. Sheikh is an active and successful player in Virginia’s economic development and a leading member of the local business community.
 His dedication to educational causes is founded in his strong interest in the well being of his fellow Virginians.
 He regularly interacts with State officials and leaders of educational institutions to stay current on the latest developments as well as to offer his input for advancement of education at various levels.
 He has served as chairman of the board at the Virginia International University.

 In 1986, Mr. Sheikh founded the Pakistan American Business Association (PABA) and has served the Association as Chairman, President, and Executive Director.
 PABA has emerged as a leading business association of Pakistani-American businessmen and businesswomen with an international membership of more than 500 small and medium sized companies.
 His experience at the head of PABA has proven to be valuable in business management academics.

 The work at PABA also deals with developing and strengthening business, trade, and investment opportunities between Pakistan and the United States.
 In recognition of his service, dedication, and leadership in bridging Pakistan and American business interests, Mr. Sheikh was one of three individuals in the U.S. nominated in 2005 for the distinguished President of Pakistan Award.

 Mr. Sheikh lives in Prince William County with his wife, Nasreen.
-They have three daughters, one son, and eight grandchildren.
+They have three daughters, one son, and ten grandchildren.